JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 I had been used to interpreted languages like C# and Python.
 Which do not require compiling.
 These languages are setup so another application called an interpreter, translates the code into instructions your CPU can perform, as a sort of middleman.
 If you're in the game development world, examples of this are: C# in Unity, Blueprints in Unreal and GD script in Godot.

 While you can write code for games and other graphical applications in these languages just fine.
-You do get a performance increase by using a compiled languge like C or C++ due to it's pre-compiled nature.
+You do get a performance increase by using a compiled language like C or C++ due to it's pre-compiled nature.
 It doesn't have to do any extra work to make the code go, the information the CPU needs (assembly code) is already right there in the executable.

 Trying not to get too in-depth on that topic, all we need to know is that we have to perform this additional step to make the code run on the CPU, since it doesn't understand C or C++.